jajmera24/Library-Management-System/README.md

 # Library-Management-System
-a c++ project on library management system where an issuer and books in the library can use the crude operations and manage the services
+A C++ Project on Library Management System where the admin can use crude methods for the issuer and maintain and update the books available in the library.